smart-data-models/dataModel.Parking/OffStreetParking/README.md

         [http://schema.org/openingHours](http://schema.org/openingHours)
     -   Optional

--   `maximumParkingDuration` : Maximum allowed stay at site, on a general basis, encoded as a ISO8601 duration.
+-   `maximumAllowedDuration` : Maximum allowed stay at site, on a general basis, encoded as a ISO8601 duration or with any other string relevant for parking.
     An empty value or when non present indicates an indefinite duration.

     -   Attribute type: Property.
 [Text](http://schema.org/Text)
     -   Optional